hackcr1258/pojavwiki.github.io/NEWWIKI.md

 > This was mainly due to deployment, Before the responsibility of maintaining the wiki came down to me; [crystall1nedev]() regularly updates the `ACCESS_TOKEN` secret every 3 months.
 I dont know why the secret expires every 3 months though, but it must've been for security purposes.
 Having cut ties with her recently (or should i say, months ago), i've failed to keep communication open to keep her informed about updating the token.
 A few months passed and contributors keeped updating the wiki through PRs, but none of them get deployed, even if the in-charge at the time of my leaving (Aero) was merging them.

-PojavWiki is now a community maintained project, but still officially aofoojavLauncher Team.
+PojavWiki is now a community maintained project, but still officially affiliated by PojavLauncherTeam.